 Any questions?
 Feel free to ask in the comments below.

 - 4 tbs whole cloves

-- 6 whole cinnamon quills
+- 6 whole ceylon cinnamon stick

 - 5 ounces crystallized ginger pieces - chopped to smaller pieces if necessary